dokku/dokku/docs/development/plugin-triggers.md

 esac
 ```

-### `deploy-method`
+### `deploy-source`

-- Description: Used for reporting what the current detected deployment method is.
-The first detected method should always win.
+- Description: Used for reporting what the current detected deployment source is.
+The first detected source should always win.
 - Invoked by: `dokku apps:report`
 - Arguments: `$APP`
 - Example: